Sunday, May 18, 2025

 After all powdered sugar is added, stop and scrape bowl well.

-Mix on low for 2 minutes.
+Continue to mix on low for 2 minutes.

 cake mix extender